zruncho3d/DuelingZero/INSTRUCTIONS.md

 * Build the complete double-gantry by itself, as a separate module.
     * Add X rails to X extrusions, ensuring alignment
     * Add Y rails to Y extrusions, ensuring alignment
-    * Match-fit tabs in ABs and XYs to extrusions (see BoxZero repo for examples of plastic curl you should see)
+    * Match-fit tabs in AB Drive Modules ("AB"s) and XY Joints ("XY"s) to extrusions (see BoxZero repo for examples of plastic curl you should see)
-    * Build individual AB blocks and install all bearings/spacers, using CAD as a reference.
+    * Build individual ABs and install all bearings/spacers, using CAD as a reference.
     * Build XY joints and install all bearings/spacers.
 One m2 head will be tight; leave the allen in on that one, so that it's much easier to tighten when in a module.
     * Add endstop triggers and bases to the appropriate extrusions.
     * Connect two ABs into a side module, twice.